apostrophecms/cli/README.md

 Use the `--a2` flag when creating an Apostrophe 2 project to use [the boilerplate](http://github.com/apostrophecms/apostrophe-boilerplate) for that version.

-#### `--repo`
+#### `--starter`

-Run `create` with a `--repo` flag to start from a Github repository other than the standard `apostrophe-boilerplate` repo.
-For example, `apos create <shortname-without-spaces> --repo=https://github.com/apostrophecms/apostrophe-open-museum.git` would create a project using the [Open Museum](https://github.com/apostrophecms/apostrophe-open-museum) demo.
+Run `create` with a `--starter` flag to start from a Github repository other than the standard starters.
+For example, `apos create <shortname-without-spaces> --starter=https://github.com/apostrophecms/apostrophe-open-museum.git` would create a project using the [Open Museum](https://github.com/apostrophecms/apostrophe-open-museum) demo.

 ## Create a widget
 To bootstrap the necessary files and basic configuration for a new Apostrophe widget, run the following command from within your Apostrophe project's root directory: